siemens/ix/packages/documentation/docs/controls/blind.md

 ## Anatomy

 ### Main elements
 The blinds consists of a header section on top and a content section below.
-The header section contains a chevron icon on the left, followed by the blind name.
+The header section contains a chevron icon on the left, followed by the blind's name.
 Within the content section, content can be placed freely.

---> Abstract visualisation of the elements of a blind ()

 ### Sizing